Amplicon Metagenomics

 To BLAST to a local database you must firstly install the custom BLAST executables if you have not already done so in the past.
 To do this go to Tools → Add/Remove Databases → Set up BLAST services.
 Change the Service to Custom BLAST, check Let Geneious do the setup, note the database location and click OK.
 This will download and install the BLAST program at the location specified.
 Once the download has finished, navigate to this location on your drive and find the BLAST/data folder.
 This is where you will put the preformatted files from NCBI.

 To get the preformatted BLAST database files, click on this link to go to the BLAST ftp site.
-The first file in the list should be 16SMicrobial.tar.gz.
+Near the top of this list, find 16S_Ribosomal_RNA.tar.gz.
 Click on this file to download it, and then uncompress the file.
-Once uncompressed, you should have a folder called 16SMicrobial containing files with names like 16SMicrobial.nni, 16SMicrobial.nsi, etc. Move all the files out of the 16SMicrobial folder and into the BLAST/data folder that was created when you set up custom BLAST.
+Once uncompressed, you should have a folder called 16S_Ribosomal_RNA containing files with names like 116S_Ribosomal_RNA.nni, 16S_Ribosomal_RNA.nsi, etc. Move all the files out of the 16S_Ribosomal_RNA folder and into the BLAST/data folder that was created when you set up custom BLAST.

-Once you have added the 16S Microbial files to your BLAST/data folder, restart Geneious Prime so that it picks up the new database.
+Once you have added the 16S Ribosomal files to your BLAST/data folder, restart Geneious Prime so that it picks up the new database.
 You are now ready to run the BLAST search.

 Further instructions for installing custom BLAST and using preformatted BLAST databases are in chapter 15 of the User manual, and this post on the Geneious Knowledge Base.